 « Previous Page

+Supraventricular tachycardia (SVT) means that from time to time your heart beats very fast for a reason other than exercise, high fever, or stress.
 For most people who have SVT, the heart still works normally to pump blood through the body.

 Types of SVT include:

 During an episode of SVT, the heart's electrical system doesn't work right, causing the heart to beat very fast.
 The heart beats at least 100 beats a minute and may reach 300 beats a minute.
 After treatment or on its own, the heart usually returns to a normal rate of 60 to 100 beats a minute.

 SVT may start and end quickly, and you may not have symptoms.
 SVT becomes a problem when it happens often, lasts a long time, or causes symptoms.

 SVT is also called atrial tachycardia, paroxysmal supraventricular tachycardia (PSVT), or paroxysmal atrial tachycardia (PAT).